The Ravages of Justinian's Plague

 The Medical Response

 Paul of Aegina, one of the period's leading physicians, documented the medical community's desperate attempts to treat the disease.
-Traditional Galenic medicine, based on the theory of four humors, proved useless against the plague.
-Some doctors advocated bleeding patients or applying hot poultices to the buboes, while others recommended herbal remedies or prayer.
-Many physicians fled the cities, leaving the sick to die without treatment.
+Traditional Galenic medicine, based on the theory of four humors, proved useless.
+Some doctors advocated bleeding patients or applying hot poultices to the buboes.
+Others recommended herbal remedies or prayer.
+Many physicians fled the cities entirely, leaving the sick to die without treatment.

 The Religious Impact